×

 What are the visa & residency requirements in Costa Rica?

 "Upon entrance, tourists and visitors are generally granted a 90 day VISA.
 To enter Costa Rica, you must have a valid Passport.
 Residency is categorized into different areas of qualification.
 These options are Retiree (Pensionado), Legal Resident (Rentista), Business/Investor (Inversionista), Marriage/Relation (Vinculo).
 If you wish to become a resident, the requirements are different for each category and immigration attorney's are often used to assist you should you choose to hire one.
-If you plan to live in Costa Rica full time, residency is highly recommended as residents are not restricted to a 90 day VISA," wrote one expat living in Playa Jaco.
+If you plan to live in Costa Rica full time, residency is highly recommended as residents are not restricted to a 90 day VISA," remarked one expat living in Playa Jaco.

 View More Answers